Your Guide to Christmas at Disney World 2019

 - Russell and Dug at Discovery Island

 - Donald Duck and pals at Donald’s Dino-Bash

 Christmas at Hollywood Studios

-The featured Jingle Bell, Jingle BAM! show happens nightly and includes fireworks, projections on the Chinese Theater and really neat lightning effects.
-One of our favorite holiday shows at Walt Disney World!
+The featured Jingle Bell, Jingle BAM! show happens nightly and includes fireworks, projections on the Chinese Theater and really neat lighting effects.
+This is one of our favorite holiday shows at Walt Disney World!
 There is also a different ending to the Frozen Sing Along which includes an entire holiday song by Olaf, and Elsa making an ice Christmas Tree.

 Holiday decor is at it’s most beautiful on display at Walt Disney World Resorts.
-November 21st is National Gingerbread Day and Disney celebrates like no other.
+November 21st is also National Gingerbread Day and Disney celebrates like no other.
 With huge gingerbread houses on display, these stunning works of art are a must see.
-This is the 20th anniversary of the life-size gingerbread house at Disney’s Grand Floridian Resort & Spa.
-They typically have daily demos to learn how to decorate a house yourself.
-You can find even more gingerbread displays at Disney’s Contemporary Resort, Disney’s Yacht and Beach Club Resorts, Disney’s Animal Kingdom Theme Park, Epcot and Disney Springs.
+This is the 21st anniversary of the life-size gingerbread house at Disney’s Grand Floridian Resort & Spa.